-G. Detaining the Occupants of a Premises During the Execution of a Federal Search Warrant (The "Summers Doctrine")
+9.17.7 Detaining the Occupants (The "Summers Doctrine")

 A search warrant for contraband carries with it the limited authority to detain the occupants of the premises until a proper search is completed.
 Michigan v.
 Summers.
 This is sometimes referred to as the "Summers Doctrine."
 Contraband generally includes items that are unlawful to possess, such as controlled substances, illegal firearms, and stolen property.